rahulbot/Greenspace-Points/README.md

 Example
 -------

 Open up the `score_my_city.rb` file and fill in all the values.
+Like I said, this can take a long time and effort to figure out.
 Then run this:
 ```
 ruby -Ilib score_my_city.rb
 ```